Henderson's Relish: History

 Henry Henderson, who had trained as a miller and then as a druggist, began manufacturing sauce in 1885.
 Originally manufactured at 35 Broad Lane in Sheffield, Henderson's Relish is still being made and was in uninterrupted production within half a mile of the site from which the first bottle was filled, until the move to a new factory in 2013.
 In 1910, the company was bought by Shaws of Huddersfield, who still supply Hendersons with vinegar.
 In 1940, general manager Charles Hinksman purchased the company from Shaws and formed Hendersons (Sheffield) Ltd., the control of which remained with his family, as of 2016 the Freemans.

 Description and ingredients

-Henderson's has a base of spirit vinegar and acetic acid, coloured with caramel and sweetened with sugar and saccharin.
+Henderson's has a base of spirit vinegar, coloured with caramel and sweetened with sugar and saccharin.
 Its flavour is derived from garlic, tamarind, (Note: Tamarind is also a major flavour note in another popular English sauce, HP Sauce.) and cayenne pepper.
 Ava Szajna-Hopgood, writing for Vice, described the sauce as a "murky brown" with a umami flavour that's "hard...to pinpoint" but "kind of just makes you want to eat more".